It happened again – I have been bestowed a blog award despite the way I handled my last nomination.

 Geeks, please bear with me though!
-I will still cling to my pet theory on blog awards just being a means to the end of starting ridiculous chain letter Ponzi schemes.
-But I found a loophole in my own theory I am going to exploit.
+I still think that blog awards are just ridiculous chain letter Ponzi schemes.
+But I found a loophole I am going to exploit.

 I am using the standard template although I abhor templates in general (in particular faulty, nearly corrupt MS Winword templates migrated from platform to platform since MS Office 2.0.
-But I digress <– remember this hook line.
-You will see it again).
+But I digress).

 Information to my nominees: The template text is formatted as bold.